Let's park and gather in front of this building.

 Difficulty: Moderate with breaks

-Trip Leader: Russell Hammerl
+Trip Leader, click here: Russell Hammerl

-Joina beautiful late-afternoon hike in Malibu to celebrate the summer solstice!
+Join a beautiful late-afternoon hike in Malibu to celebrate the summer solstice!
 We will beat the midday heat by starting at 4:00 PM, enjoying the canyon shade, ocean breezes, and Golden Hour views of the Pacific.

 Our ~3-mile route will explore the rich history and diverse scenery of Solstice Canyon.
 We will start on the paved Solstice Canyon Trail, taking a gentle stroll alongside a shaded riparian creek under the canopy of live oaks and sycamores.
 Along the way, we will pass the historic stone ruins of the Keller House (built over a century ago) and continue to the Tropical Terrace ruins—the footprints of a mid-century mansion designed by renowned architect Paul Revere Williams, complete with a multi-tiered perennial waterfall.

 We will return via the scenic Rising Sun Trail back down to the trailhead just as the sun begins its low dip toward the horizon.
+This is the longest day light hours of the year so we will be finished and at the restaurant before the sunsets.

 Ruins of Tropical Terrace.
 The waterfall is behind the house